Rapid Action Battalion: Role in suppressing 2024 protests

 According to a fact-finding report by the U.N.
 Office of the High Commissioner for Human Rights (OHCHR), Bangladeshi security forces, including RAB, engaged in extensive and indiscriminate use of lethal force to suppress the student-led protests in July and August 2024.
 The report concluded that these actions were taken with the approval of top political leaders and resulted in the deaths of up to 1,400 people by the time the government fell on August 5.
 Amnesty International corroborated these findings, documenting the repeated use of assault rifles, tear gas in enclosed spaces, and rubber bullets against protesters.

 Calls for disbandment and reform

-For years, human rights organizations have documented RAB's pattern of abuse.
+For years, human rights organisations have documented RAB's pattern of abuse.
 Human Rights Watch reported that security forces were responsible for over 600 enforced disappearances between 2009 and 2023, with nearly 100 people remaining missing.
 Although U.S. sanctions in 2021 led to a temporary drop in these abuses, they reportedly resumed thereafter.

 In the wake of the 2024 uprising, the OHCHR and other international human rights groups intensified their calls for fundamental security sector reform.
 A key recommendation from the OHCHR report was the complete disbandment of the Rapid Action Battalion, arguing that the institution's consistent record of committing gross human rights violations with impunity made it beyond reform.